Women Afoot: Lindsey Chadwick

 “Sometimes called Scotland’s coast to coast, it’s a 215 mile trek from Portpatrick on the west coast to Cockburnspath on the east.
 Remote and rugged with relatively few facilities along the way, I wild camped it in September 2021.
 It was an extraordinary experience.
 Eventually I hope to complete the Cape Wrath Trail, supposedly Britain’s toughest hike.”

-Right now she’s working on her ‘National Trails Project’, which is specifically to walk all 16 National Trails in England and Wales (11 down, 5 to go!) which takes up most of her spare time.
+Right now she’s working on her ‘National Trails Project’, which is specifically to walk all 16 National Trails in England and Wales (completed in 2023) which takes up most of her spare time.

 The National Trails Project – Accidents Waiting To Happen!